progchaMp672/ITSC-4155---Gaming-Productivity-Application/README.md

 * `pip install pytest-mock`
 * `pip install httpx`
 * `pip install cryptography`

+### Ensure the password in the congif file is changed to match your MySQL password.
 ### Run the server:
 `uvicorn api.main:app --reload`
 ### Test API by built-in docs: